Advertiser disclosure

 In general, any student loan debt that a person brings into marriage will remain their own.
 If the couple divorce, each person would be responsible only for their own student loan debt.

-If you live in one of the 9 community property states, you and your spouse could end up splitting any debt acquired in the marriage.
+If you live in a community property state, you and your spouse could end up splitting any debt acquired in the marriage.
 The states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Death